* Registration is now closed. *

 - Who can apply for a scholarship?

 The scholarships are intended to Ph.D./Master students and other applicants with no or very limited financial support from their university or public institution.
 You can only apply for a scholarship if you take active part in all 4 EduServ courses (but we accept if at least two of them are successfully completed).
 Please note that successful applicants from previous years will be automatically excluded from the evaluation.

 - When will I receive the login details of Moodle?

 You will receive an email with the login details a couple of days prior to the start of the e-learning course you registered for.

 - Will I receive a certificate?

 Yes, you will receive a certificate of completion after successfully completing the e-learning course(s).
 This certificate will be sent to you by email or to the address you provided on the registration form latest at the beginning of July.
 If you haven't received your certificate by then, please contact the secretariat (email@example.com).

-In case you did not pass the course(s), it is possible to obtain a certificate of attendance.
+In case you did not pass the course(s) and actively participated in the course, it is possible to obtain a certificate of attendance.
 You can request this certificate by sending an email to firstname.lastname@example.org.